 You use the SELECT...INTO statement for queries that return a single record of data.
-For queries that return multiple rows (called a result set) you use an iterator object, as described in the next section, "Handling Result Sets."
+For queries that return multiple rows (called a result set) you use an iterator object, as described in the next section, "Result sets" on page 4-3.